ndillmanhasso/naseemdh/content/publication/Climate-Change-Nature-2021/index.md

 summary: Nature and climate change independently affect mental health.
 This paper argues for a need to look at how climate change is affecting nature access, and how that buffer affects mental health.
 tags:
 - Source Themes
-title: The nature buffer: the missing link in climate change and mental health research
+title: The nature buffer- the missing link in climate change and mental health research
 url_code: ""
 url_dataset: ""
 url_pdf: "https://psyarxiv.com/qdfte/"